Publications

 View full text

-Partner Effects: Analyzing Service Member and Spouse Drinking Over Time American Journal of Preventative Medicine April, 2023 online
+Partner Effects: Analyzing Service Member and Spouse Drinking Over Time American Journal of Preventative Medicine 2023 April

 Joneydi, R., Sparks, A.C., Kolenikov, S., Jacobson, I. G., Knoblock, L.K., Williams, C.S., Pflieger, J.C., Corry, N.H., Stander, V.A.